Context

 Almost half of the country’s population – 3 million people – live in the capital.
 Rural-urban migration is a major problem in Mongolia, generating entire neighborhoods made out of yurts on the outskirts of Oulan-Bator.
 Unfortunately, migrants have very few job opportunities and live in extremely precarious sanitary conditions.

 According to the Mongolian National Statistics Office, in 2018, 29.6% of Mongolians were poor according to the national poverty line.
-An additional 15% of the total population is just above the national poverty line, at risk of falling into poverty in the event of unforeseen shocks, such as COVID-19, which has resulted in successive periods of containment since 2020.
-Seven out of ten poor people did not have access to any of the basic infrastructure services (improved drinking water, sanitation, or a sustainable heat source).
+An additional 15% of the total population is just above the national poverty line, at risk of falling into poverty in the event of unforeseen shocks, such as COVID-19, which let to successive periods of strict containment.
+It should also be noted that all schools were closed for two years, with serious consequences for many children.
+Furthermore, seven out of ten poor people did not have access to any of the basic infrastructure services (improved drinking water, sanitation, or a sustainable heat source).

 FXB in action